symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 ``Post`` autoroute.

 This provider will not work if it is not the *first* provider in the builder unit chain.
-The provided path will always be absolute and so will always need to be declated in the **first builder unit**.
+The provided path will always be absolute and so will always need to be declared in the **first builder unit**.
 If you declare it anywhere else an Exception will be raised.

 Example: